Video- record a clear professional voicemail greeting

 - We linked the /n/ at the end of ‘soon’ to ‘as’ – as soon as possible – is linked.

 - Pronouncing ‘th’ is difficult for many non-native speakers.
 See more here.
-Luckily it doesn’t really affect your clarity.
+Luckily how you pronounce ‘th’ doesn’t really affect your clarity in English.
+So for most non-native speakers is a low priority.

 - Remember English vowels and word stress are much more important for clear pronunciation in your Voicemail greeting than correcting your ‘th’ sound.

-- You can record and practise your voicemail greeting script and compare it to a native speaker.
+- You can record and practise your voicemail greeting sample & script and compare it to a native speaker.

 - Hear pronunciation feedback to people on their voicemail greetings.